mechtron/mechtron.github.io/consulting.md

 Optimize your business operations and maximize your ROI with my expert consulting services.
 With over 15 years of experience working in startups and enterprises, I specialize in transforming your technology landscape, focusing on key areas that drive efficiency and profitability.

-**DevOps & Platform Engineering**: Streamline your development lifecycle and enhance collaboration.
-I help you build robust, scalable, and automated platforms that accelerate innovation and improve system reliability.

 # Areas of expertise

 ### 💰 Cost reduction